Myanmar forces kill scores in deadliest day since coup - WTMJ

 “These are not the actions of a professional military or police force,” he wrote.
 “Myanmar’s people have spoken clearly: they do not want to live under military rule.”

-The death toll in Myanmar has been steadily rising as authorities grow more forceful with their suppression of opposition to the Feb.
+The death toll in Myanmar has been steadily rising as authorities grow more forceful in suppressing opposition to the Feb.
 1 coup that ousted the elected government of Aung San Suu Kyi.
 The coup reversed years of progress toward democracy after five decades of military rule.

+Figures collected by the Yangon researcher, who asked not to be named for his security, have generally tallied with the counts issued at the end of each day by the Assistance Association of Political Prisoners, which documents deaths and arrests and is widely seen as a definitive source.
+The Associated Press is unable to independently confirm the death tolls.

 Junta chief Senior Gen. Min Aung Hlaing did not directly refer to the protest movement when he gave his nationally televised Armed Forces Day speech before thousands of soldiers in Naypyitaw.
 He referred only to “terrorism which can be harmful to state tranquility and social security,” and called it unacceptable.